Maeevick/maeevick.zola/app/content/quests/_index.md

 sort_by = "date"
 +++

-Embark on various expeditions and projects - from games to useful tools and experimental creations.
+> Embark on various expeditions and projects - from games to useful tools and experimental creations.
 This is where completed or ongoing products live.

+> **— Maeevick, Serial Builder of the Unfinished**